 Course Length: 2 Hours Pre-Course Work + 16 Hours Face-to-Face (Practical and Theory)

-Pre-requisites: Level 1 Community Athletics Coach and have completed 30 hours of practical coaching
+Pre-requisites: Level 1 Community Athletics Coach or Level 1 Run Leader and have completed 30 hours of practical coaching

 Pathways: Successful participants are eligible to attend the Level 2 Advanced Coach, Level 2 Intermediate Recreational Running Coach, and IAAF Kids' Athletics courses.